-- If using a food processor, pulse your flour, salt and sugar for a few seconds.
+- If using a food processor, pulse your dry ingredients for a few seconds.
 If you’re doing this by hand, simply mix them to disperse the salt and sugar well.

 - Add your butter and pulse until you no longer hear the large chunks bouncing around.
-This should take between 8-10 quick pulses.
+This should take between 10-12 quick pulses.
 If doing this by hand, use your fingers to rub the cold butter into the flour or a pastry cutter to cut the butter pieces into the flour.
-We like to flake the butter between your thumbs and index fingers until the butter pieces are flaked to about the size of your thumbnail.

 - Once the butter has formed pebble-sized pieces (about the size of your pinky fingernail), add the water.
 Pour into the food processor as you pulse, just until the dough starts to come together in clumps, adding a tsp or two of water, if needed, for the dough to barely form together.
 If doing this by hand, pour the water in and using your hands as large scoops, gather and incorporate the water to create a shaggy dough.